 For 22 years, Sharon was harpist with the Manchester Symphony Orchestra & Chorale (MSOC), retiring in December 2016, and principal harpist with the New Britain Symphony Orchestra from 1998 to 2010, when the organization closed for several years.
 She has also performed with the Farmington Valley, Waterbury, Hartford, Connecticut Virtuosi and Willimantic Symphony Orchestras as well as the Greater Middletown Chorale under the batons of Larry Allen and his successor, Joseph D’Eugenio.

-In 1999, Sharon gave a copy of the CD to Sarah Ferguson, Duchess of York, at a special event in Hartford, CT where she was guest speaker and Sharon was chosen to provide the music.
+In 1999, Sharon personally gave a copy of the CD to Sarah Ferguson, Duchess of York, at a special event in Hartford, CT where she was guest speaker and Sharon was chosen to provide background music.

 Since retiring, Sharon has been notating and publishing her arrangements for lever and pedal harp at SheetMusicPlus.
-On November 2, 2018, Harp.com, a division of Lyon & Healy, began offering Sharon’s Irish song collection for sale, with additional publications anticipated in the near future.
+On November 2, 2018, Harp.com, a division of Lyon & Healy Harps, began offering Sharon’s Irish song collection for sale, which was followed by two Christmas collections.